slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 </a>

-## Let's ask some questions
+## Let's summarize
-With the Streamlit app running, we can ask questions in natural language:
+With the Streamlit app running, we can chat with the document by asking a question followed by a summarization task:

 ![streamlit1](/assets/images/2023-10/streamlit1.png)